Genivia/RE-flex/doc/index.md

 🔝 [Back to table of contents](#)

-### DOS CRLF newlines                               {#regex-input-dosstreambuf}
+### Windows CRLF pairs                              {#regex-input-dosstreambuf}

+Reading files in Windows "binary mode" is recommended when the file is encoded in UTF-16 or UTF-32.
+Reading a file in the default "text mode" replaces CRLF by LF and interprets ^Z (0x1A) as EOF.
+Because a ^Z code may be part of a UTF-16 or UTF-32 multibyte sequence, this can cause premature EOF on Windows machines.
+The latest RE/flex releases automatically switch `FILE*` input to binary mode on Windows systems when the file is encoded in UTF-16 or UTF-32.

-DOS files and other DOS or Windows input sources typically end lines with CRLF byte pairs, see \ref crlf.
-To automatically replace CRLF by LF when reading files in "binary mode" you can use the `reflex::Input::dos_streambuf` class to construct a `std::istream` object.
+In addition, DOS files and other DOS or Windows input sources typically end lines with CRLF byte pairs, see \ref crlf.
+Reading a file in binary mode retains these CRLF pairs.

+To automatically replace CRLF by LF when reading files in binary mode on Windows you can use the `reflex::Input::dos_streambuf` class to construct a `std::istream` object.
 This normalized stream can then be used as input to a RE/flex scanner or to a regex matcher:

 ~~~{.cpp}
     reflex::Input input(...);                // create an Input object for some given input